TheOdinProject/curriculum/ruby/basics/variables_strings_and_numbers.md

 ```(ruby)
 "Welcome " + "to " + "Odin!"

 "Welcome " "to " "Odin!" # => Did you know you could leave you the + signs?

 "Welcome " << "to " << "Odin!"

 "Welcome ".concat("to ").contact("Odin!")
 ```
 Classic Ruby!

 ### Common string methods
 You've dabbled with some of the Ruby methods in the prep course.
-Someone need you to capitlize a word?
+Someone needs you to capitlize a word?
 No problem!
 Reverse a string?
 Not all heroes wear capes.
 Extract the binary subatomic algorithm from any regex grep?
 Errrrrrrrr, yeah totally.

 Just remember, strings have loads of methods provided to you for free and you can find them all in the [Ruby Docs](ruby-doc.org/core-2.4.0/String.html).
 If you're working with strings and need to do something check the Ruby Docs first and see if there is one that does it for you.

 Below is a quick recap on the more common methods you might find yourself using.

 ```(ruby)

-"hello".capitalize
-# => "Hello"
+"hello".capitalize # => "Hello"

-"hello.include?("lo")
-# => true
+"hello.include?("lo") # => true

-"hello".upcase
-# => "HELLO"
+"hello".upcase # => "HELLO"

-"Hello".downcase
-# => "hello"
+"Hello".downcase # => "hello"

-"hello".empty?
-# => false
+"hello".empty? # => false

-"hello".length
-# => 5
+"hello".length # => 5

-"hello.reverse"
-# => "olleh" # => This is where the Spanish word came from.
+"hello.reverse" # => "olleh" # => This is where the Spanish word came from.
 True story!

-"hello world".split
-# => ["hello", "world"]
+"hello world".split # => ["hello", "world"]

-"    hello, world       ".strip # => Strip and dance for me.
+"    hello, world       ".strip  # => "hello, world"
-# => "hello, world"

 "hello".dance # => Undefined method 'dance'...
 Worth a try
 ```